 Clinical Program Success Stories

-Part-time student Val Johnson (’11) joined the Civil Litigation Clinic to gain a real-life perspective on the law while maintaining her outside job.
+Part-time student Val Johnson (’11) joined the Civil Practice Clinic to gain a real-life perspective on the law while maintaining her outside job.
 But at heart, Johnson was drawn to the Clinic because of its service-based approach to legal practice.
 Little did she know the experience would change lives – including her own.